Publications

 We analyze whether faster access to citizenship fosters the economic integration of immigrants.
 Our empirical setting is Germany, which went from a strict concept of citizenship based on `jus sanguinis' to a more open citizenship policy.
 We make use of discontinuities in residency requirements faced by first-generation immigrants to estimate LATEs based on Local Randomization and Fuzzy RDD approaches.
 We find that a more liberal citizenship policy acts as a catalyst for integration, especially for immigrant women.
 Women's labor force participation increases by 8.9 percentage points and their earnings by 21.3%.
 We do not find any significant effects on immigrant men.

-Small Pictures, Big Biases: The Adverse Effect of an Airbnb Anti-Discrimination Policy (with Carlotta Montorsi (LISER))
+Small Pictures, Big Biases: The Adverse Effect of an Airbnb Design Intervention (with Carlotta Montorsi (LISER)) [Submitted]